Teaching Assistant Professor of Veterinary Medicine

 B.S., Veterinary Science, Texas A&M University, 1990

-- Development of vaccines and other biologics for biodefense and emerging infectious diseases (human and animal)
+• Development of vaccines and other biologics for biodefense and emerging zoonotic infectious diseases

 Roy CJ, Adams AP*, Wang E, Leal G, Seymour RL, Sivasubramani S, Mega W, Frolov I, Killeen SZ, Didier PJ, Weaver SC.
 A chimeric Sindbis-based vaccine protects cynomolgus macaques against a lethal aerosol challenge of eastern equine encephalitis virus.
 Vaccine 2013;31:1464-1470.

 Adams AP, Siirin M, Travassos da Rosa APA, Nunes MR, Xiao S-Y, Tesh RB.
 Pathogenesis of Modoc virus (Flaviviridae; Flavivirus) in persistently infected hamsters.
 AJTMH 2013;88:455-460.

 Adams AP, Navarro-Lopez R, Ramirez-Aguilar F, Lopez-Gonzalez I, Leal G, Flores-Mayorga JM, Travassos Da Rosa A, Saxton-Shaw KD, Singh AJ, Borland EM, Powers AM, Tesh RB, Weaver SC, Estrada-Franco JG.
 Venezuelan equine encephalitis virus activity in the Gulf Coast region of Mexico, 2003-2010.
 PLoS Negl Trop Dis 2012;6:e1875.